Symbitic/awesome-babylonjs/README.md

 [Babylon.js](https://www.babylonjs.com/) is an open-source game and rendering engine written in TypeScript designed to be powerful, beautiful, simple and open.
 It supports cross-platform game development through WebGL, WebGPU, and the Babylon Native runtime.

 > Your contributions are always welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) to get started.
+Please read the [contributing guidelines](CONTRIBUTING.md) to get started.

 ## Contents